lifeart/demo-ember-vite/readme.md

 As we see, it's quite easy to redefine any part of addon, including component name, and it should be an easy way to fix possible breakage just overriding template / component with file from `src` folder.

+If addon has more complex logic, we also have few samples:

+1. If addon define new registry namespace, search for `ember-responsive`, `ember-intl` mentions in codebase.
+1. If addon provide custom babel / handlebars plugins, search for `ember-ref-bucket`, `ember-concurrency` mentions in codebase.
+1. If addon provide custom styles, search for `ember-bootstrap`, `ember-modal-dialog` mentions in codebase.

 ## Licence
 [MIT](./LICENCE.md)